Free Presbyterian Church of Scotland: Asia Pacific Presbytery

 The Asia Pacific Presbytery covers Australia, New Zealand and Singapore.
 The congregations in Australia are found on the East Coast: one in Grafton (received 1911), and one in Sydney.

 The congregations in New Zealand are all on the North Island: Auckland, Gisborne (founded 1954), Tauranga, and Carterton.

 There is one congregation in Singapore (received 2000).

 Northern Presbytery

 The Northern Presbytery comprises the congregations Inverness, Dingwall, and Aberdeen among others.

 Outer Isles Presbytery

 The Outer Isles Presbytery consists of the congregations on the Outer Hebrides.

 Southern Presbytery

 The Southern Presbytery consists of the Scottish congregations South of the Scottish Highlands, and the congregations in England and North America.
 There is one congregation in London (founded 1898).
 There is one congregation in Canada, in Chesley, Ontario (founded 1902).
 In the United States there is one congregation, in Santa Fe, Texas (received 2000).

 Western and Skye Presbytery

-The Western and Skye Presbytery consists of the Western parts of Scotland including Skye, but also the congregation in Odessa, in the Ukraine (received 2002).
+The Western and Skye Presbytery consists of the Western parts of Scotland including Skye, but also the congregation in Odesa, in Ukraine (received 2002).